yohaneskh/California-Housing-Price-Analysis_Finished/README.md

 ## C. Data Preparation & Feature Engineering
 Several key steps were performed to ensure data quality and readiness for modeling:

-i.
-Missing values imputation using `SimpleImputer (median value)` for total_bedrooms variable.
+- Missing values imputation using `SimpleImputer (median value)` for total_bedrooms variable.

-ii.
-Created a new variable named bedroom_ratio = total_bedrooms / total_rooms as Feature Engineering.
+- Created a new variable named bedroom_ratio = total_bedrooms / total_rooms as Feature Engineering.

-iii.
-Applied `winsorization` for outlier handling in numerical variables.
+- Applied `winsorization` for outlier handling in numerical variables.

-iv.
-Applied `one-hot encoding` on ocean_proximity, which is a categorical variable.
+- Applied `one-hot encoding` on ocean_proximity, which is a categorical variable.

-v.
-Used `RobustScaler` to reduce the impact of outliers as Feature Scaling.
+- Used `RobustScaler` to reduce the impact of outliers as Feature Scaling.

-vi.
-Stratified split with `80% training` and `20% testing` and `random_state=42` for Train-Test Split.
+- Stratified split with `80% training` and `20% testing` and `random_state=42` for Train-Test Split.

 ## D. Tools & Libraries Used
 - Python.